cornell-zhang/heterocl/docs/tutorial.md

        B[x][y] = A[x][y] * a
    ```

-Note that for the input list, we do not need to include Vars.
 For other algorithm description, please refer to [this section](#op).
 Now we can build the above program.
 First, we create a schedule for the whole program using `hcl.create_schedule`.
 Any Stage in the program can be scheduled.
 In this section, we are not going to discuss scheduling.
 Please look at [Scheduling Functions](#sch) for more information.
 To create a schedule, we need the last Stage(s).
 Following shows the API of `hcl.create_schedule`.

    ```python
    s = hcl.create_schedule(ops)